eternalshash/Research.IIT/README.md

 ### Background Information and Problem Statement

-Recent studies have highlighted how specific bacterial genes can influence drug absorption and metabolism in IBD patients.
-Despite these advances, there remains a significant gap in understanding which bacterial species are beneficial or detrimental in the context of IBD and how they affect drug response.
-This project leverages RNA sequencing data and bacterial species abundance data from IBD patient samples to build predictive models.
+Colorectal cancer (CRC) remains one of the most prevalent and deadly forms of cancer worldwide, with significant links between the gut microbiome and tumor development.
+Emerging research has revealed that variations in the gut microbiome are not only associated with CRC but also play a crucial role in modulating host gene expression, particularly in immune and inflammatory pathways
+Prior studies have largely focused on understanding the influence of the microbiome within isolated disease contexts.
+However, our study aims to explore the deeper relationship between bacterial species and gene expression specifically in CRC patients

 ### Objectives and Scientific Hypothesis

-The primary goal is to develop an AI/ML model to predict the impact of different bacterial species on drug metabolism and absorption in IBD patients.
-The hypothesis is that interactions between certain bacterial species and human genes related to drug metabolism pathways can predict the pharmacokinetic profiles of medications used in IBD treatment.
+The primary goal is to develop an AI/ML model to predict the impact of different bacterial and gene occurance within a patient to predict the likelyhood of CRC within a patient

 ### Methodology and Approach